Images and figures

 The simplest way to create an image is to use the standard Markdown syntax:

-You can explore a in the discussion of CommonMark features of MyST.
+You can explore a demo of images in the discussion of CommonMark features of MyST.

-Using standard markdow to create an image will render across all output formats (HTML, TeX, Word, PDF, etc).
+Using standard markdown to create an image will render across all output formats (HTML, TeX, Word, PDF, etc).
 However, this markdown syntax is limited in the configuration that can be applied beyond alt text and an optional title.
-For example, the image width, alignment or a figure caption cannot be set with this syntax.

 image